-- For Windows 7: Open the Communications Utility program. - For Windows 8.1: Click Camera from the Start screen. - For Windows 10: Open the Start menu, and click Camera from the all apps list.
+- For Windows 7: Start the Communications Utility program.
+See "Accessing Lenovo programs" on page 12. - For Windows 8.1: Click Camera from the Start screen. - For Windows 10: Open the Start menu, and click Camera from the all apps list.

-When the camera starts, the green camera-in-use indicator turns on.
+When the camera is started, the green camera-in-use indicator turns on.